rfivet/rfivet.github.io/stm32bringup/14_ledon.md

 From the datasheet
 [DS9773](https://www.st.com/content/st_com/en/search.html#q=DS9773-t=resources-page=1)
 we learn that pin 14 of the 20 pin package defaults as PB1 after reset.
-It’s a 3.3V tolerant I/O pin and can be configured either as an output, an input or one of several alternate functions.
+It's a 3.3V tolerant I/O pin and can be configured either as an output, an input or one of several alternate functions.
 The GPIO peripherals are connected on the AHB2 Bus which means that they can be controlled through their registers visible in the AHB2 sub-range of the Peripherals